James Maxton: Early years

-Born in then burgh of Pollokshaws (now part of the city of Glasgow) in 1885, James Maxton was the son of two schoolteachers.
+Born in the then burgh of Pollokshaws (now part of the city of Glasgow) in 1885, James Maxton was the son of two schoolteachers.
 He would himself later enter that profession after his education at Hutchesons' Boys' Grammar School and the University of Glasgow.

 Whilst studying at the University of Glasgow, Maxton had described his political loyalties as lying with the Conservatives.
 He soon came to socialism, however, and in 1904 he joined the Barrhead branch of the Independent Labour Party (ILP).
 Maxton's move to socialism was heavily influenced by John Maclean, a fellow student at Glasgow University.
 In addition to Maclean's influence, Maxton was moved towards socialism by a meeting which he attended in Paisley which was addressed by party leader Philip Snowden.
 He was also influenced by the written word, including books by Robert Blatchford and Peter Kropotkin.

 Later in life, Maxton claimed that the biggest influence in his decision to become a socialist was the grinding poverty experienced by many of the children he taught.
 He subsequently convinced all his siblings to join the ILP, with his sister Annie becoming a prominent figure in the organisation.

 From 1906 to 1910, Maxton was active in the Schoolmasters' Union, where he refined his talents as a propagandist and orator.